 - Popular Item: This simply means popular in that people always type this term when making a search.
-For example, Bluetooth headset.

 The above does not only give the seller a chance to see what Amazon thinks is important with regard to the selection criteria, but also customers too can glean important insight as to why Amazon thinks that the product is outstanding.

 Amazon’s intention for driving this campaign is not geared towards boosting sales.
-Rather, what it wants to achieve is improve buyer experience.
+Rather, what it wants to achieve is improved buyer experience.
 By helping buyers refine their decisions, Amazon is certainly doing them a great favor.

 But make no mistake about it, Amazon still reserves the right to promote specific products it is interested in and boost sales in the process.
 Whether you like or not, Amazon has the monopoly of information and it is entirely up to them whether to keep it a secret or let the public know.